Cosmo-Tech/cosmotech-api-javascript-client/docs/OrganizationApi.md

 - **Accept**: Not defined

-## setOrganizationDefaultSecurity
+## removeUserFromOrganization

-> OrganizationSecurity setOrganizationDefaultSecurity(organizationId, body)
+> removeUserFromOrganization(organizationId, userId)

-set the Organization default security
+Remove the specified user from the given Organization

 ### Example